 Other important documents

-- A copy of Programme Completion certificate, Release Letter, including attendance & academic record and visa cancellation letter with an acknowledgment from EMGS/Immigration (for applicants transferring from other institutions in Malaysia)
+- A copy of Release Letter, including attendance & academic record and visa cancellation letter with an acknowledgement from EMGS/Immigration (for applicants transferring from other institutions in Malaysia)

 - A photocopy of your Resident Pass (for expatriates residing out of country of origin)